 When I was younger, I learned the hard way why saving money is important.
 In 2008, I was over $50,000 in credit card and student loan debt.
 I started waking up in a panic in the middle of the night.
 My mind was racing, thinking of all the debt that I owed.
 I wondered if I would have enough money to keep from going bankrupt.

 Deep down, I knew that something had to change in my life.
 I couldn’t keep borrowing money and buying things.
 My income was staying the same but my debt was increasing.
 So I decided to do some research and find a solution.
 And this is when I learned why saving money is important.

 Today, I’m debt free.
 I’m not rich, but I don’t wake up at night worried about my credit card bills.
 Instead, I sleep well knowing that I was able to get ahead by paying down debt.
-I created a budget to control spending and started saving money.
+I created a budget to control spending and I quickly figured out why saving money is important.
 And you can do it too.

 The Art of Saving Money

 Warren Buffet (famous investor) Knows Why Saving Money is Important

 Saving money is a lost art.
 Historically, people’s lives depended on saving money.
 If a natural disaster struck or just bad luck, people could fall back on the money they saved to stay alive.
 Today, life is easier.
 Credit is widely available to most people and we frequently borrow money for cars, houses and purchases on credit cards.